christot20/Google-Search-Results-Page/README.md

 5. Version Control and using GIT to save and fix bugs

 What's Next:
-1. Learn SASS/Bootstrap to clean up CSS and create better desgins
+1. Learn SASS/Bootstrap to clean up CSS and create better designs
 2. Learn Javascript to add function to websites

 Project led by The Odin Project.